process-analytics/github-actions-playground/README.md

 [Build a fake demo](.github/workflows/build_demo.yml) and [download the demo](.github/workflows/download_demo.yml) as done by `bpmn-visualization` and `bpmn-visualization-examples`
 - create an artifact attached to a workflow run and send a `repository_dispatch` event
-- receive the event and download the artifact attached to the previous workflow run
+- receive the event and download the artifact attached to the previous workflow run, then create a Pull Request

 ### Surge deployments